huddlej/pnwmoths/dokuwiki/lib/plugins/data/README.md

 ## How It Works

-The user defines a data set by entering a JSON string containing at least a "_name" and a "method" property.
+The user defines a data set by entering a JSON string containing at least a "_name" property and some arguments to be passed to the data service url.
 The plugin replaces the data set declaration with a hidden span tag containing the JSON string.
 The span tag has a class attribute identifying it as a dokuwiki data set.

 When the dokuwiki page loads, the plugin's javascript looks for all DOM elements with the dokuwiki data set class.
 The contents of each element are parsed as